tchoi8/teachingasart2018/README.md

 *Lecture.2 Curriculum*

-What is curriculum?
+What is a curriculum?
 Artists as educators, performance art work as curriculum

 - Joseph Beuys & Fluxus
 - Judy Chicago & Feminism